sakharovmaksim/annotation-processor/README.md

-Annotation Processor — utility for parsing constants from the description to the test methods
+Annotation Processor — utility for parsing constants from the description of the test methods
 ========================================================

 ##  Install